dscape/rewrite/README.md

 By default post, and edit actions are created.
 If you are creating a web-service and have no interest in them you can change this behavior by simply passing a `webservice="true"` attribute to the resources specification.

-The following example illustrate a resource
+The following example illustrates a resource:

      Request       : GET /about
      routes.xml    : <routes>